A-COLD-WALL* X DR. MARTENS - 1461 GRAPHITE

 A bold reinterpretation of a timeless silhouette, the 1461 has been recast in architectural form.
 Collaboration now offline.

-Register below for future updates:
+Register below for electronic updates:

 Released in 1961, the landmark Dr. Martens 1461 silhouette was originally envisioned as a resilient, durable shoe ready to meet the challenges of daily physical work.
 Soon adopted by youth movements across the globe, its anonymous design empowered the wearer to express their own individual aesthetic, no matter their cultural or musical allegiances.